Mitigating Risks for Hurricane Season

 During these critical moments, utilities’ top priority must be keeping customers and employees safe, while simultaneously focusing on providing reliable service and reducing costly outages.
 Proactive preparation for hurricane season will enable more efficient and cost-effective recoveries.

-Here are 5 proactive steps to prepare for hurricane season with Neara Analytics:
+Here are 5 proactive ways to prepare for hurricane season with Neara:

 1. Utilize 3D digital twins to test different scenarios

 Neara enables utilities to efficiently and easily create cloud-based 3D digital models of their entire network, auto-generated from existing company data.
 With these models, the Neara Platform is capable of performing complex calculations, such as finite element analysis (FEA).
 These calculations can be deployed to perform a broad spectrum of design and asset management use cases, accounting for environmental conditions.

 Teams are now able to analyze changes or modifications to the network prior to conducting work on the physical asset – providing utilities the opportunity for proactive, engineering-grade hurricane season preparation.

 The digital twin can be used to identify weaknesses, test hardening strategies, and gain a more specific and accurate understanding of assets.
 Neara enables utilities to test possible improvements without having to incur the cost of rolling out a strategy.

 Utilities can review their currently held assets and consider updates or alternatives that could harden the assets against hurricanes.
 Examples include reviewing pole or cable replacement strategies with more durable materials, guying power poles, or a more data-driven vegetation encroachment strategy.

 Proactively documenting and sharing records of damages across an organization can also assist in assessing priorities and determining a strategy for predictive maintenance.